jrkosinski/oracle-example/README.md

 - deploy the contracts to ropsten or rinkeby testnets, and run the same tests to verify function
 - build a web3js front end for either the oracle, or the client (or both)

+Good luck, and please feel free to contact me with any questions.
+I can't guarantee a speedy reply necessarily, but I will do my best.